 As carnivores, milk snakes only eat other living things, particularly reptiles, insects, and rodents.
 When it comes to their diet, they aren’t too picky and will usually eat anything that they can easily kill.
 Their specific diet will vary depending on their exact geography, but wild milk snakes all eat similar things.

-When they are young, milk snakes mostly feed on prey they can fit in their mouths.
-Since they are so small, this is typically limited to insects and slow-moving worms.
+When they are young, milk snakes feed on small prey typically limited to insects and slow-moving worms.
 Their juvenile diet includes things like crickets, slugs, earthworms, and where available, small lizards and skinks.

 Once they get older and larger, their diets generally broaden.
 Most of their dietary nutrition comes from small mammals.
 Rats, mice, voles, and other rodents are their most common food in the wild, although captive snakes may have a different diet.